-In New Zealand, we’re doing our best to help conservation and preserve our native species.
+In New Zealand, we’re doing our best to help conservation and preserve our native flora and fauna species.
 One of the ways in which we do this by trapping species that have been introduced New Zealand and are creating havoc to varying degrees in the native biodiversity of New Zealand one of these pests is the stoat.

 At Newflands I’ve always been interested in sustainability and preserving New Zealand with the ability to help our pets at the same time.
 During the lock-down, I was interviewed for the Buy New Zealand Made Podcast by Ryan Jennings.
 I’ve also had the chance to listen to these podcasts.
 During one podcast where Ollie from Bushman tours was interviewed, it was pointed out to me that we could sponsor a trap that would then enable Newflands to help in another way to keep our kiwis in a sustainable situation in native bush and helping other species in New Zealand but without hurting our pet cats and dogs.

 The great things about looking into sponsoring a trap are:

 - I don’t have to go into the bush to check it

 - Even better I don’t have to touch a dead stoat!

 - Nor do I have to re-bait it and work out what to do with a dead stoat!

 - I’m able to see how it helps support the sustainable bush in the situation it is.